Skip to main content

 The Fundamental Distinction

-All privacy coins solve the same problem differently: how to transfer value without creating a traceable record.
+All privacy coins solve the same problem differently: how to transfer value without creating a traceable link between sender and receiver.

 When to Use Which